dzvilius/synth-band-website/README.md

 The site can be deployed to any static site hosting provider.

-I am using Netlify because it can automatically deploy the site each time I push my commits to GitHub repository.
+I am using Cloudflare because it can automatically deploy the site each time I push my commits to GitHub repository.

-To deploy the site to [Netlify](https://www.netlify.com/) you need to sign up for an account first.
+To deploy the site to [Cloudflare](https://www.cloudflare.com/) you need to sign up for an account first.
 Choose the 'New site from Git' option, then pick your online git hosting service provider and grant a permission to access your repository.
 And it's done!
-Now each time you commit to GitHub or your preferred service Netlify will automatically deploy the site.
+Now each time you commit to GitHub or your preferred service Cloudflare will automatically deploy the site.

 ## Credits